Rufus Rodriguez

 Rufus Bautista Rodriguez (born September 13, 1953) is a Filipino lawyer and politician.
-He is the president of the Centrist Democratic Party and has been a member of the House of Representatives representing the Cagayan de Oro's 2nd district from 2007 to 2016 and from 2019 to today.
+He is the president of the Centrist Democratic Party and has been a member of the House of Representatives representing the Cagayan de Oro's 2nd district since 2019, a position he previously held from 2007 to 2016.
 He previously served as Vice Governor of Misamis Oriental from 1984 to 1986 and Board Member from 1980 to 1984.
 Rodriguez also was appointed as the head of the Bureau of Immigration by President Joseph Estrada in 1998 and served in that capacity until 2001.

 Education

 During his high school graduation, Rodriguez was the recipient of the Insular Life Excellence Award.

 He graduated from De La Salle University in 1975 with a Bachelor of Arts in Economics.
 He then earned his Bachelor of Laws degree in the University of the Philippines Diliman.
 As a sophomore law student, he was elected the first and first-Filipino president of the World Association of Law Students based in Washington, D.C.
 As such he presided over the organization’s assemblies in Khartoum, Madrid, and São Paulo.
 During his time as a law student at U.P., he became the youngest author of law books in his junior year by writing the Law on Transportation published by Rex Bookstore.
 He also became a member of the Order of the Purple Feather Honor Society from 1st to 4th year.
 After graduation he then passed the 1981 bar examinations with grades of 90% in three bar subjects, namely Commercial Law, Criminal Law and Labor Law.

 He then studied in Xavier University – Ateneo de Cagayan and earned a Master of Arts in Economics in 1984.
 He took up further studies in law overseas and graduated with a Master of Laws Magna Cum Laude and a Harlan Fiske Stone Award at the Columbia School of Law in 1995.